10Duke Enterprise C++ SDK

 );

-The client manages the user login session automatically by performing login (either by opening browser or by device flow callback) when you use API which needs valid user login session and the user has not yet logged in or when th login session has expired.
-The client also refreshes the login session automatically, when required.
-The application developer does not need to trigger login manually.
+The client automatically manages the user login session.
+It performs the login (either by opening a browser or by device flow callback) when you use an API that requires a valid user login session, and the user has not yet logged in, or when the login session has expired.
+The client also refreshes the login session automatically when required.
+You do not need to trigger the login manually.

-You might want to be notified, when login is starting, login is complete or the user session has been refreshed.
-For example, when login is complete, you might want to bring your application on top of all other windows: in browser login, the browser usually opens on top and you want to bring the user back to your application.
+You can be notified when the login is starting or complete, or the user session has been refreshed.
+For example, when the login is complete, you can bring your application to the foreground.
+This is useful as the browser usually opens on top during the login.

-To get the notifications, register instance of tenduke::oidc::OIDCSessionEventListener when creating the client.
+To get the notifications, register the instance of tenduke::oidc::OIDCSessionEventListener when creating the client.
 You can also inherit from tenduke::oidc::DefaultOIDCSessionEventListener, which has empty default implementations for all the callback methods.
-To configure the listener, use parameter oidcSessionConfiguration in the OIDC authentication configuration, see below for examples.
+To configure the listener, use the oidcSessionConfiguration parameter in the OIDC authentication configuration, see below for examples.

 A sample listener: